drslump/Spec-PHP/README.md

 statement that failed.
 Check the "How it does its magic" section for more details.

+## Features

+_Spec for PHP_ is being actively developed and while functional doesn't have all of its features implemented.
+As thus is should be considered _alpha_ quality software for the time being.

+### Working features

+ - *Describe* and *It* block parsers
+ - Natural language expectations parser
+ - Non-combined (and, or, but) expectations
+ - PHPUnit integration

+### Upcomming

+ - Combined expectations
+ - *Before* and *After* blocks
+ - Custom CLI runner tool
+ - Review configurable options and extension points
+ - Improve annotations support

+### Later

+ - Parametrized *It* blocks
+ - Additional matchers
+ - Better descriptions for expectation failures
+ - Port features from RSpec 2
+ - Better integrate Mock frameworks (PHPUnit, Mockery, ...)

 ## Requirements

  - PHP 5.3
  - PHPUnit 3 (only tested with 3.5)
  - Hamcrest matchers library

+## Installation

+Install a recent version of PHPUnit

+    pear channel-discover pear.phpunit.de
+    pear install phpunit/PHPUnit

+Install Hamcrest matchers library

+    pear channel-discover hamcrest.googlecode.com/svn/pear
+    pear install hamcrest/Hamcrest

+Place a copy of _Spec for PHP_ `library` directory in your include path.

 ## Example